 Rhode Island residents!
 Visit any of the 9 libraries which make up Providence Community Library to get a library card.
 It’s free!
 Be ready to fill out a library card registration form, and bring personal ID with a current address, plus another verification of that address (e.g. car registration, utility bill, lease, checks).
 And if you've lost your card, come in with $1 and get another one!

-*NOTE: Library cards expire every two years, just verify your contact information to renew.
+*NOTE: Library cards expire every three years, just verify your contact information to renew.

 After you read the details below, fill out our temporary online registration form or print a form below and bring it to the library!